 Installed minimal required packages for KVM

 apt install -y qemu-kvm libvirt0 virt-manager bridge-utils

 Edited and updated the contents of /etc/network/interfaces (For one physical interface bridged to br0 interface)

-iface enp5s0 inet manual
+auto enp5s0 iface enp5s0 inet manual

 Added ‘root’ (user account that would be accessing the virt-manager) to libvirt group.

 Copied the downloaded Debian (required guest OS) iso image to /var/lib/libvirt/images folder

 Started the virt-manager, selected File->New Virtual Machine and performed the following actions

 Clicked on Browse and selected the image and continue with “Choose Volume”